 Policy 8.1D.2.
 Siting criteria for commercial marinas and multi-slip docking facilities.
-The following criteria shall be used by Martin County in reviewing site plans for all commercial marina projects and in reviewing site plans for multi-slip docking facilities with more than 15 boat slips.
+The following criteria shall be used by Martin County in reviewing site plans for all commercial marina projects and multi-slip docking facilities with more than 15 boat slips.
 These criteria shall be evaluated prior to the adoption of any new or revised Land Development Regulations.
+The design of such facilities and support facilities shall include consideration of future flood risk and/or tidal inundation contemplated for the useful life of the facility.